BRAIN INJURY

 • Seizures

-• Sensory changes (blurred vision, ringing in ears, light sensitivity)
+• Vision changes, ringing in the ears, and light sensitivity.

 2. Cognitive & Behavioral Symptoms